 These taxes are used to maintain all the amenities provided by the State and Federal government and it is mandatory to pay them.

-SO in total you will be paying nearly 40% in taxes altogether.
-Either have a shoe box plan to pay your taxes every year or consider applying for a title loan well in advance.
+So in total, you will be paying nearly 40% in taxes altogether.
+Either has a shoebox plan to pay your taxes every year or consider applying for a title loan well in advance.